rancher/docs/content/rancher/v2.6/en/installation/resources/feature-flags/_index.md

 > **Note:** Values set from the Rancher API will override the value passed in through the command line.

 When installing Rancher with a Helm chart, use the `--set` option.
-In the below example, two features are enabled by passing the feature names in a comma separated list:
+In the below example, two features are enabled by passing the feature flag names in a comma separated list:

 ```
 helm install rancher rancher-latest/rancher \